contentful/slash-developers/docs/references/http-details.md

 Every API response (both single resources and searches) includes an `ETag` header.
 The `ETag` header changes depending on the content of the response: If something is updated or a search result changes in some way the ETag also changes.
 But if nothing changes the ETag also stays the same.

-To avoid unnecessary transfers you can set the `If-None-Match` header of an API request to a the `ETag` previously received for the same API request.
+To avoid unnecessary transfers you can set the `If-None-Match` header of an API request to the `ETag` previously received for the same API request.

 If the content hasn't changed in the meantime the API will respond with a short 304 Not Modified response.
 This makes quite a difference for large responses and especially binary files.